 Continued fractions can be thought of as an alternative to digit sequences for representing numbers, based on division rather than multiplication by a base.
 Studied occasionally for at least half a millennium, continued fractions have become increasingly important through their applications to dynamical systems theory and number theoretic algorithms.
-Mathematica has highly efficient original algorithms for finding large numbers of terms in continued fractions, as well as for handling exact continued fractions for quadratic irrationals.
+The Wolfram Language has highly efficient original algorithms for finding large numbers of terms in continued fractions, as well as for handling exact continued fractions for quadratic irrationals.

 ContinuedFraction — continued fraction expansion